D-Mfon/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines display the last 10 lines of /etc/passwd
+6-third_line displays the third line of the file iacta.